Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

 One of the most striking examples of the link between the RABBIT beating phase and the phase of the two-photon matrix elements in atoms and molecules is that in which one of the harmonics traverses a bound state~\cite{Swoboda2010, Caillat2011, Jimenez2014, Kotur2016, Gruson2016, Cirelli2018}.
-In this case, the intermediate step in the two-photon process is dominated by a single resonant state with energy $E_{\text{res}}$, so that the two-photon matrix element $\mathcal{M}_{nm} (\omega) = \mathcal{O}_{nj}\mathcal{O}_{jm} / (E_m + \omega - E_\text{res})$ displays a phase shift of $\pi$ as a function of the detuning of the frequency $\omega$ from the resonance.
-Provided one can control the detuning of one of the harmonic frequencies with respect to the bound resonant state while keeping the rest of the frequencies unchanged, the RABBIT phase will display a $\pi$ excursion as the harmonic crosses the resonance~\cite{Swoboda2010}.
-This is in contrast to the case where transitions occur through unstructured continuum states, i.e., far from thresholds and autoionizing states, where the RABBIT phase varies smoothly as a function of energy.
-We expect the same behaviour for resonant transitions between bands in solids.
+In this case, the intermediate step in the two-photon process is dominated by a single resonant state with energy $E_{\text{res}}$, so that the two-photon matrix element $\mathcal{M}_{nm} (\omega) = \mathcal{O}_{nj}\mathcal{O}_{jm} / (E_m + \omega - E_\text{res})$ displays a phase shift of $\pi$ as a function of the detuning of the frequency $\omega$ from the resonance~\cite{Swoboda2010}.

-For transitions between deep valence bands and high conduction bands (where the bands are finely spaced), we expect that the RABBIT phase varies smoothly as the frequency of one of the harmonics is varied, in similarity to transitions between unstructured continuum states in atoms.
-However, for transitions between low conduction bands, such as those shown in Fig.~\ref{fig:hBN}a and Fig.~\ref{fig:modifiedberry}a, we expect that the detuning of one of the harmonics from the intermediate band will lead to a $\sim \pi$ shift of the RABBIT phase.
+To test this process in solids, we consider again the 1D chain system in Fig.~\ref{fig:model}.
+We change the frequency of $\omega_1$, while keeping all other field parameters the same; in particular, the frequencies $\omega_1'$, $\omega_2$ and $\omega_2'$ remain unchanged.
+Such conditions are chosen to illustrate the effect.
+However, we note that the different curvature that each band has as a function of $\mathbf{k}$ will likely give rise to a similar scenario when the generating frequency $\omega$ is changed, as in previous works~\cite{Kotur2016}.